Commodore 64: Web.it Internet computer

 The C64 brand was reused in 1998 for the Web.it Internet Computer, a low-powered, Internet-oriented, all-in-one x86 PC running MS-DOS and Windows 3.1.
 It uses an AMD Élan SC400 SoC with 16 MB of RAM, a 3.5-inch floppy disk drive, 56k modem and PC Card.
 Despite its Commodore 64 nameplate, the C64 Web.it looks different and is only directly compatible with the original via included emulation software.

+Commodore 64X

 PC clones branded C64x sold by Commodore USA, a company licensing the Commodore trademark, began shipping in June 2011.
 The C64x's case resembles the original C64 computer, but – like the Web.it – it is based on x86 architecture and is not compatible with the Commodore 64.

 Virtual Console

 Several Commodore 64 games were released on the Nintendo Wii's Virtual Console service in Europe and North America.
 They were delisted from the service in August 2013.